carolina-castro-2003/AE4350_RL_Rendezvous/README.md

 - a continuous-thrust actor-critic controller with a stochastic Gaussian policy and a learned value critic.

 The lecture distinguishes discrete RL from continuous RL with function approximators.
-This project now includes both routes, which gives you a stronger comparison section.
+This project includes both a discrete tabular method and a continuous-control method with function approximation, allowing the two approaches to be compared directly.

 The SARSA part follows the discrete route:
 - Agent state: discretised relative position and velocity `[x, y, vx, vy]`.